Philip Dimmitt: Later years

 Dimmitt later moved to Refugio and became a justice.
 In 1841 he purchased part of a ranch on the Aransas River.
-By May, he had formed a trading post, with James Gourley, Jr., near what is now Calallen.
+By May, he had formed a trading post with James Gourley Jr. near what was later Calallen and is now Corpus Christi, Texas.
 The post was about 15 mi from one that had long been operated by William P. Aubrey and Henry Kinney, who dealt in contraband with Mexican troops.
 On July 4, 1841, Mexican troops raided Dimmitt's post, confiscating merchandise valued at $6,000 and taking Dimmitt and several other men captive.
 Dimmitt and the other men were sent to prison in Matamoros.

 The troops did not approach Aubrey and Kinney's post.
 Some newspapers speculated that Kinney, who was friendly with Mexican general Pedro de Ampudia, had asked Ampudia to eliminate the competition.
 Aubrey and Kinney were eventually arrested and charged with treason, but were acquitted on August 22, probably due to pressure from Texas President Mirabeau B. Lamar.
 Within weeks, Lamar had sent Kinney to Mexico to petition for Dimmitt's release.
 The request was unsuccessful; the Mexican government was still angry with Dimmitt for his role in the Goliad Declaration of Independence and had no intention of releasing him.

 Dimmitt and his friends, along with 19 other men from Texas who were imprisoned in Matamoros, were marched to Monterrey in August 1841.
 Eighteen of the men escaped in Saltillo after drugging their guards.
 Eleven of them were later found and executed, while seven reached safety in the mountains.
 Dimmitt had been held separately and did not participate in the escape, but he was told that if the other Texians did not return Dimmitt would be executed as revenge.
 Unhappy with either alternative—execution or extended imprisonment—Dimmitt committed suicide by taking an overdose of morphine.